Der Ring des Nibelungen: Modern productions

 In 2003 the first production of the cycle in Russia in modern times was conducted by Valery Gergiev at the Mariinsky Opera, Saint Petersburg, designed by George Tsypin.
 The production drew parallels with Ossetian mythology.

 The Royal Danish Opera performed a complete Ring cycle in May 2006 in its new waterfront home, the Copenhagen Opera House.
 This version of the Ring tells the story from the viewpoint of Brünnhilde and has a distinct feminist angle.
 For example, in a key scene in Die Walküre, it is Sieglinde and not Siegmund who manages to pull the sword Nothung out of a tree.
 At the end of the cycle, Brünnhilde does not die, but instead gives birth to Siegfried's child.

+In September 2006, the Canadian Opera Company opened its' new opera house, The Four Seasons Centre with a production of the Ring.
+Three cycles were presented with a different director overseeing an opera.

 San Francisco Opera and Washington National Opera began a co-production of a new cycle in 2006 directed by Francesca Zambello.
 The production uses imagery from various eras of American history and has a feminist and environmentalist viewpoint.
-Recent performances of this production took place at the John F. Kennedy Center for the Performing Arts in Washington D.C. in April/May 2016, featuring Catherine Foster and Nina Stemme as Brünnhilde, Daniel Brenna as Siegfried, and Alan Held as Wotan.
+Recent performances of this production took place at the John F. Kennedy Center for the Performing Arts in Washington D.C. in April/May 2016, featuring Catherine Foster and Nina Stemme as Brünnhilde, Daniel Brenna as Siegfried and Alan Held as Wotan.

 Los Angeles Opera presented its first Ring cycle in 2010 directed by Achim Freyer.
 Freyer staged an abstract production that was praised by many critics but criticized by some of its own stars.
 The production featured a raked stage, flying props, screen projections and special effects.